 If you’re shrugging your shoulders or feel a bit queasy thinking of your answers, you’re not alone.
-For many professionals just like you, a better understanding is required of important terminology and proper business accounting calculations to ensure you’re charging what you’re worth and not leaving money on the table.
+For many construction professionals just like you, a better understanding is required of important terminology and proper business accounting calculations to ensure you're charging what you're worth and not leaving money on the table when turning in a sales price.

 Let’s Talk Terminology